shabeer-syed/ACEs/about.md

 ## Domains and indicators of ACEs?
 --------------------------------------------
-We have developed *indicators* for identifying *domains* of ACEs among families using routinely collected health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 5 years post-birth.
+We have developed *indicators* for identifying *domains* of ACEs among families using routinely collected health care data of mothers, fathers and children presenting to GPs and hospitals, from pregnancy up to 5 years post-birth.
 [Find the publication here.](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00061-9/fulltext)

-Each ACE indicator represents a variable of grouped codes or measures for a potential recorded ACE in mothers or children.
+Each ACE indicator represents a variable of grouped codes or measures for a potential recorded ACE in mothers, fathers or children.
 Indicators are further grouped into six or seven overall ACE domains.

 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/ehrs%20of%20aces%20indicator.png "workflow")